 4. Usability breakdown

-In this section, you'll find a detailed examination of every screen's usability with the average time spent, misclick rate, and usability score on each screen.
+In this section, you'll find a detailed examination of every screen's usability with the average time spent, misclick rate, and usability score for each screen.

 5. Optimal path analysis